 Pour your batter into the pan or scoop it into the muffin cups.
 If you’re using it, now’s the time to sprinkle that turbinado sugar on top.

 Place the tray into the oven.
-Muffins will need about 25 to 30 minutes to cook all the way through, and a loaf might need a bit longer.
+Muffins will need about 25 to 30 minutes to cook all the way through, and a loaf needs about 60 to 75 minutes.
 You’ll know it’s done when the top is nicely browned, and it feels firm if you give it a gentle poke.
 You can also insert a toothpick into the center to see if it comes out clean.

 Remove from the oven and cool at room temperature before serving.